Overview – The Definition of Knowledge

 - But Smith gets the job, not Jones

-- And, by coincidence, Smith also has 10 coins in his pocket
+- Then Smith looks in his pocket and, by coincidence, he also has 10 coins in his pocket

 Smith’s belief “the man who will get the job has 10 coins in his pocket” is: